Free Tool

 What is acutely hazardous waste?

-Acutely hazardous wastes (P-listed wastes) are chemicals deemed fatal to humans in low doses.
-Generating more than 1 kilogram (2.2 lbs) of this waste in a single calendar month makes your facility a Large Quantity Generator (LQG), regardless of your non-acute waste volume.
-Generating exactly 1 kg keeps you at VSQG status for acute waste — the threshold is strictly greater than 1 kg per the EPA (40 CFR 262.13).
+Acutely hazardous wastes include P-listed commercial chemical products and certain F-listed wastes.
+Generating more than 1 kilogram (2.2 lbs) of acute hazardous waste in a single calendar month makes your facility a Large Quantity Generator (LQG), regardless of your non-acute waste volume.
+Generating exactly 1 kg does not trigger LQG status by itself under 40 CFR 262.13.

 What happens if I exceed my on-site accumulation limit?